Opportunities To Speak

 How does a member reserve time to speak?

 Five-Minute and One-Minute speeches cannot be reserved and are doled out on a first come, first served basis.
-For Special Orders, Members wishing to reserve the Leadership Hour should contact Cyrus Artz in the Conference Secretary's Office at (x52071).
+For Special Orders, Members wishing to reserve the Leadership Hour should contact the office of Conference Vice Chair Doug Collins (x59893).
 Please note that the Leadership Hour is reserved for members who wish to speak on a topic that is consistent with the House Republican message.
 For half-hours, members should contact the Republican Cloakroom (x57350) to reserve a slot up to one week in advance of the day the member wishes to speak.

 How can a member get a written speech inserted in the Congressional Record when the member is unable to actually give the Speech on the Floor?